sedmicha/ipfixcol2/extra_plugins/output/clickhouse/README.rst

 and an error is displayed if there is a mismatch.
 The table is not automatically created.

+To aid in initial setup, a script `schema-helper.py` is included.
+The script runs ipfixcol2 for a brief period of time to observe structure of the flow data that is being received, and then generates a ClickHouse schema SQL and a ipfixcol2 config XML.
+The generated files can be used as an easier starting point as opposed to doing everything manually.

 To run the example configuration below, you can create the ClickHouse table using the following SQL query: